 - Dimmable: a product that (a) includes a dimmable driver and/or is capable of being dimmed by an external control signal, and (b) is identified as dimmable on the product specification sheet. - Continuous Dimming: Per NEMA LSD-64: a lighting control strategy that varies the light output of a lighting system over a continuous range from full light output to a minimum light output without flickering in imperceptible steps.
-To achieve the perception of smooth transitions, one hundred or more steps are required.
 Continuous dimming shall be capable of reducing the light output to at least 20% of full light output. - Stepped Dimming: Per NEMA LSD-64: a lighting control strategy that varies the light output of a lighting system in one or more predetermined steps of greater than one percent of full output.
 The changes between levels are generally perceptible.
-Stepped dimming shall be capable of reducing the light output to at least 70% of full light output. - Integral Controls: The capability to have sensing and/or control of light output directly integrated or embedded into the lamp or luminaire and available as an option within the lamp or luminaire product model number.
+Stepped dimming shall be capable of reducing the light output to at least 70% of full light output. - Integral Controls: The capability to have sensing and/or control of light output directly integrated or embedded into the lamp or luminaire and available as an option within the lamp or luminaire product model number. - Control Communication: The method and capability of a lighting system to receive and implement commanded changes to the operation, dimmed state, color setting, timing, etc.